vbirds/tokoro/readme.md

     LOG_Error("Timeout after 10 second when try to load %s", meshPath);
 }
 ```
-Note that, **when any of the coroutine returned, all the other coroutines are immdediatly stopped** by this awaiter.
+Note that, **when any of the coroutine returned, all the other sub-coroutines are immdediatly stopped** by this awaiter.
 If you do need other coroutines to keep running after Any awaiter, you have to start them as root coroutines, and wait for their handle instead.

 ```cpp
 Handle<Mesh> handle1 = GlobalScheduler().Start(LoadMesh, mesh1);
 Handle<Mesh> handle2 = GlobalScheduler().Start(LoadMesh, mesh2);
 // You can probably co_await WaitWhile([&](){return handle1.IsRunning() || handle2.IsRunning()});
 // But this is just a example. auto [handle1Finished, handle2Finished] = co_await All(WaitWhile([&](){return handle1.IsRunning()}), WaitWhile([&](){return handle2.IsRunning()}));

 if(handle1Finished.has_value())
 {
     LOG("%s loaded first", mesh1);